JarvisDeLaAri/OpenClawIT/openclaw-troubleshoot.md

 # Troubleshoot OpenClaw

+## recover settings
+if you change settings and it stopped working you can rollback `cp ~/.openclaw/openclaw.json.bak ~/.openclaw/openclaw.json`

+## crashed completely
+if nothing works or you get `openclaw: command not found` time to reinstall, dont worry your data will not be lost

+* `npm uninstall -g openclaw`
+* `npm install -g openclaw@latest`

 ## agent not responsive

 `openclaw agent --agent [agent_name] --message "/new"` - if u dont know the agent name then its main